spacewired/spacewired.github.io/_posts/2019-03-29-dart-mission.md

   Figure 4: A comparison of the DART spacecraft, Didymos B and A to commonly known objects on Earth
  </figcaption>
 </figure>

-If you made it all the way down to the end of this post, then I think it is only fair I share a little interesting fact about this mission; I am actually a Flight Software in the DART team!
-In the time that I have been part of the team I must say it is an extremely fun mission, and the fellow scientists and engineers working on the mission are a lot of fun to work with!

-Everyday I work on this mission, I am more inspired.
-Can't wait to HIT THAT ASTEROID!